 Base-2 Logarithms (log₂): Relevance to Computer Science

 Base-2 logarithms (log₂), often called binary logarithms, are particularly important in computer science and information theory.
-This is because computers work with binary digits (bits), which are 0 or 1.
+In practice, this is because computers work with binary digits (bits), which are 0 or 1.
 The number of bits required to represent a certain number of possibilities is directly related to the base-2 logarithm.

 For example: